Creating FIDO2 SSH keys using ssh-keygen

 command="$HOME/bin/rrsync -ro ~/backups/",no-agent-forwarding,no-port-forwarding,no-pty,no-user-rc,no-X11-forwarding ssh-rsa AAA...vp Automated remote backup

-After saving the file, you should be able to rsync files from the remote server to the local machine, without being prompted to for a password.
+After saving the file, you should be able to rsync files from the remote server to the local machine, without being prompted for a password.

 user@local:~$ rsync -e "ssh -i $HOME/.ssh/id_remote_backup" -av user@remote: etc2/

-To things are needed to be noted:
+Two things need to be noted:

 1. You need to specify the passphrase-less key in the rsync command (the -e "ssh -i $HOME/.ssh/id_remote_backup" part).